 The Center for Biomolecular Science & Engineering (CBSE) promotes and supports genomic and stem cell research, technology innovation, and education.
 An umbrella organization of the Jack Baskin School of Engineering and the Division of Physical & Biological Sciences at the University of California, Santa Cruz, the center supports a vast array of biological and engineering research that is fueling biomedical advances and the biotechnology explosion.
 CBSE started in 2000, when UCSC scientists helped the Human Genome Project reach a stunning milestone by providing the computational solution that produced the first assembly of the human genome, the map of our genetic make-up - work that evolved into the widely used UCSC Genome Browser.
 Much of the research combines cutting-edge computational approaches with laboratory experimentation.
 In addition, through collaboration with affiliates in sociology, the center supports the exploration of the ethical, legal, and social implications of genome research.

 At UC Santa Cruz, researchers and students have been developing the future of games since 2006, when the Jack Baskin School of Engineering started the first undergraduate game major in the University of California system.
-A leader in game research, UC Santa Cruz also hosts two graduate programs with an emphasis on games - the Digital Arts and New Media MFA and a PhD in Computer Science with a games focus.
+A leader in game research, UC Santa Cruz also hosts four graduate programs with an emphasis on games: Computational Media MS & PhD degrees; the Games and Playable Media Professional MS degree; and the Digital Arts and New Media MFA degree.
 The Center for Games and Playable Media was formally established in 2010, building on work done since the founding of the game degree.
 The center houses the school's five games-related research labs including the Expressive intelligence Studio - one of the largest technical game research groups in the world.

 UCSC Genome Sequencing Center intends to provide state-of-the-art genomic technology to all research groups who wish to use it.
 The center currently houses Illumina's HiSeq 2000, Roche's 454 titanium-sequencing instrument, Life Technology's SOLiD4 sequencer and NanoString’s nCounter instrument.
 The research of the center focuses on generating both high-quality data for the scientific community and improving next generation platform technology.